Meet the Cast & Crew

 CHRIS BEIMBORN (Playwright)

-Chris Beimborn has been enthusiastic about conservation for as long as she can remember and is excited to be a part of the Kohl's Wild Theater.
-She is a Milwaukee-based Science and Environmental Education Consultant who designs and carries out programs to help the public, students of all ages, teachers and others build skills of inquiry and learn about science and the environment.
+Chris Beimborn has been enthusiastic about conservation for as long as she can remember and is excited to be a part of Kohl's Wild Theater.
+She is a Milwaukee-based science and environmental education consultant who designs and carries out programs to help the public, students of all ages, teachers and others build skills of inquiry and learn about science and the environment.
 She is surprised at how often her work consists of writing dialogue for things that don't actually speak.

 Kohl's Wild Theater credits include: